Windows Cannot Access Network Drive or Shared Folder

 3. In the Properties window, go to the Sharing tab.

-4. Next, click on the Advanced Sharing button.Network drive properties
+4. Click on the Advanced Sharing button.Network drive properties

-5. Enable Share this folder and enter a share name for the folder or drive.
+5. Check Share this folder and type in a share name for the folder or drive.

-6. Then, click on the Permissions button.Windows 10 Cannot Access Network Drive
+6. Click on the Permissions button.Windows 10 Cannot Access Network Drive

-7. Select Everyone and then enable the checkboxes under Allow for Full Control, Change, and Read permissions.Set permissions for network folder
+7. Pick Everyone and check the boxes under Allow for Full Control, Change, and Read.Set permissions for network folder

 Granting permissions for “Everyone” in the Security tab